-Expect narrow lanes, steep hills and plenty of potholes on your drive to Lannacombe Beach, which is one of Devon’s best kept secrets when it comes to quiet, secluded beaches.
-Lannacombe Beach is about 14 miles from both Dartmouth and Salcombe.
-It’s a south-facing sandy cove which sits to the west of Start Point.
-On the other hand, there’s no tricky walk at the end: you’ll find a car park (charges apply) right next to the sand.
-It’s easily worth the relatively lengthy drive from South Devon’s towns to explore this beautiful section of coastline.
+Expect narrow lanes, steep hills and plenty of potholes on your drive to Lannacombe Beach, which is one of South Devon’s best kept secrets when it comes to quiet, secluded beaches.
+A south-facing sandy cove situated just to the west of Start Point, it’s dog-friendly year round and as such, is a popular spot with those navigating the South West Coast Path.
+There is a car park right next to the beach, but be warned, there are only 15 spaces, so be sure to arrive early and secure your spot.

 Like Lannacombe Beach, Mattiscombe Sands is a good-sized sandy cove, and also home to an area of rocky outcrops.
 Situated just a stone’s throw from the South West Coast Path, it’s also south-facing and a short, steep walk down from the Start Point car park.
 A haven for wildlife, keep your eyes peeled for grey seals, and in the height of summer, you may spot basking sharks!
 On the beach, there is also a small waterfall and stream, providing the perfect natural playground for explorers.
 Dog-friendly year round this is one of the regions most popular secret Devon beaches, especially amongst walkers exploring the area with their canine companions.